-As Arlington and the world come out of the critical stage of Covid and move into the chronic stage, it continues to be an honor and a privilege to serve Arlington County as a member of the County Board.
+As I enter my 28th year of elected service, it continues to be an honor and a privilege to serve Arlington County on our five-member County Board.

-As that money goes away over the next several years, I will be working to find permanent ways to better support our most vulnerable residents who, we all learned, are often our essential workers.
-Our community cannot thrive without the people who cook meals; clean our homes and hospitals; care for the elderly and young children; build our homes and infrastructure.
-I am hopeful increased Federal support for families like the child tax credit will continue so that the burden of supporting needy families falls less on local resources and becomes a national commitment.
+We need more permanent ways to support our most vulnerable residents who, as we all learned, are often our essential workers.
+Arlington cannot thrive without the people who cook meals; clean our homes and hospitals; care for the elderly and young children; and build our homes and infrastructure.
+I am hopeful there will be a better Federal safety net for families so that the burden of supporting needy residents and families falls less on local resources and becomes a national commitment.
+But I realize that will not happen for a while and we face major challenges ahead.
+Good local government is more important than ever.

 I hope this website is helpful to anyone interested in Arlington or local government.
-Local government is often rather ignored by the media, but it is, literally, where the rubber meets the road.
+Local government is often ignored by the national media, but it is, literally, where the rubber meets the road.

 All best,